Change language: Dutch (Nederlands)

 Exit scenario Gerlach and Hugenholtz Corner

-However, there was a terrible plan to cut of the Gerlach Corner and the Hugenholtz Corner to create more space in the paddock.
+However, since the late 80’s there was a terrible plan to cut of the Gerlach Corner and the Hugenholtz Corner, to create more space in the paddock.
 This plan was originally made-up for a return of Formula One, but could also be required by other series in the future.
 If this plan would get accomplished the old part of the track will be mutilated forever!

 Not only for the los of the Gerlach Corner and Hugenholtz Corner, but for the whole sprint to the Scheivlak Corner.
 Now this is a fast section.
-A reconstruction will make this section much slower and less exciting.
+A reconstruction would make this section much slower and less exciting.
+It would destroy the sole of Zandvoort.

-Update Mai 13, 2019: Changes to Zandvoort layout for Formula One!
+Adjustments to the Zandvoort layout for Formula One

 Subscribe to our YouTube Channel: youtube.com/circuitsofthepast